LibraryOfCongress/bagit-java/bagit/branches/sword_bob/src/assembly/readme.txt

 1. Implemented writer for depositing serialized bags using SWORD.
 2. Implemented writer for depositing unserialized bags using BOB.

+Changes in 2.2:
+1. Fixed bug with Window filepaths.

 Changes in 2.1:
 1. Changed Payload-Ossum to Payload-Oxsum.
 2. Updated separator for manifests.